cdanderson76/htmlAndCssProjects/README.md

 # htmlAndCSS
-Here is a list of all of my HTML and CSS (ONLY) projects
+Here is a list of all of my HTML and CSS projects